 - 7″ Sides of beds

-After making the frames they are ready to be placed in our garden area.
-Once in position, we will fill the beds with quality soil, however, since our frames are only seven inches deep we are going to clear the area under the beds.
-If the frames were 12″ or taller I would place plastic sheeting or weed block directly over the grass.
+After making the frames, they are ready to be placed in our garden area.
+Once in position, we will fill the beds with quality soil; however, since our frames are only seven inches deep, we will clear the area under the beds.
+If the frames were 12″ or taller, I would place plastic sheeting or weed block directly over the grass.
 Using a flat shovel is the easiest way to scrape the ground to level it.

 Plants have friends (companions) and foes, so I checked to see which plants grow best together.

-Once all the frames were installed in place it was time to fill them with a mix of quality garden soils.
+Once all the garden bed frames were in place, it was time to fill them with a mix of quality garden soils.

-If you have been reading my garden and yard posts then you know I love to use a bucket with clothespins to organize my seed packs.
+If you have been reading my garden and yard posts, you know I love to use a bucket with clothespins to organize my seed packs.

-If you are planting vegetable plants that have been started then you would need to cut the plant roots to allow them to grow.
+If you are planting vegetable plants that have been started, you would need to gently pull apart some of the roots to help it grow.

 We made some mini trellises for the cucumbers to climb to keep them inside the raised garden frame.
-I wanted to put some vegetable markers for my seeds and I found this wonderful idea on how to make vegetable markers on YouTube.
+I wanted to put some vegetable markers for my seeds, and I found this wonderful idea of making vegetable markers on YouTube.

 Tips for success

-We collect vegetable scraps from cooking and carry them out to the mulch pile which is a free organic matter fertilizer.
+We collect vegetable scraps from cooking and carry them out to the mulch pile, a free organic matter fertilizer.

 Checking the best vegetables to grow and when I use this source from the USDA.